 An independent financial service will be utilized initially to provide an arm’s length and objective assessment of a family’s financial position to help determine the level of bursary required.
 This analysis is provided to the school in confidence and all final decisions determining the level of assistance will be made by St. John Paul II Academy.

 For more information please contact the Principal, on a confidential basis at: 604-683-9331 ext.
 51354 or email@example.com

-St. John Paul II Academy will be a non-regional secondary school that will draw students largely from the South Surrey area.
+St. John Paul II Academy will be a non-regional secondary school that will draw students largely from the South Surrey area though families are welcome to apply from other parts of the lower mainland.
 It will actively target those children who attend Catholic elementary schools currently but don’t go on to a Catholic high school.
-An initial intake of 60 grade 8 students is planned for September 2018, growing to 80 grade 8 students in 2019, 90 in 2020, 100 in 2021 and thereafter 120.

 As far as possible St. John Paul II Academy will make use of the facilities at Star of the Sea Community Centre gymnasium for both curricular and extra-curricular activities.
 In cases where additional facilities are needed arrangements will be made to make use of nearby public facilities (pool, playing fields, track).
 Busing may be provided in cases where travel to and from these facilities is needed.

 The extent and scope of extracurricular programs at St. John Paul II Academy will be calibrated based on enrolment and the ability of the school’s staff and parent volunteers to organize and run them.
 Given the unique start up nature of this school it will be critical to have parents assisting in organizing such programs.
 As the school grows so too will the scope and extent of these programs.